DanielChubey/GameLauncher/README.md

 ### Installing

-* You can clone the repository by running:
+* You can clone the repository by running in your cmd/terminal:
 ```
 https://github.com/DanielChubey/GameLauncher.git
 ```